For thousands of years, meat has been an essential part of our diet. However, the way meat is being made has a severe ecological impact.

 Most never think, or even know, that the meat industry is responsible for a lot of the climate change that has been posing a risk to the welfare of humanity, as well as every other species on the face of the planet.

 As bad as car fumes and industrial smoke happens to be for our environment, the link between the meat industry and climate change is also important (not to mention the transportation industry or the manufacturing industry).

-Beef production (as well as meat production in general) is actually one of the top contributors to climate change.
+Beef production (as well as meat production in general) is one of the top contributors to climate change.

 With the demand and production for beef and pork growing, more and more nitrous oxide will be emitted into our atmosphere.

 Globally, livestock is responsible for 14.5-18% of anthropogenic greenhouse gas emissions.
 For the United States, as much as 42% of total agricultural emissions originate from animal agriculture (Source).